RayedSuhail/front-end-web-dev/README.md

 #### P2 - JavaScript & The DOM

+- Creating Content with JavaScript
+  - course-JS-and-the-DOM
+    - Contains the repository that was cloned of the Udacity front page.
+  - Modifying Content
+    - Each file in this folder are the console commands and outputs that were run on the index.html file in other folder.
 - Syntax
   - Each file teaches a new aspect of ES6 that had been asked to be completed as a quiz within the lesson.
 - The Document Object Model
+  - No files as mostly it was just noting stuff down from the course.